christoph-phillips/blog/content/blog/fasted-training-for-distance-runners.md

   Interestingly enough, according to Rhonda Patrick (highly recommend her podcast FoundMyFitness), caffeine does not affect our fasted environment.
 That means a black coffee without sugar is perfectly OK to have to get your body moving in the morning.

   You must train at a low intensity to gain these adaptations to begin with.
   It's a process that will take time and you will need to get used to going slower for longer sessions.
 Over time your ability to run at lower intensities will improve as you adapt to burn more fat for fuel.

   I highly recommend wearing a heart rate monitor to analyse this change over time.
 You will see that for the same heart rate you will be running longer and at faster paces in your easier zones.

   It's important that you start slowly and build up the amount of fasted training time you have in your weekly schedule.
 To begin with, try a fasted run 60 - 90 minutes long.
 Then build up to 2 hours and above.
 By slowly increasing your duration, you will support your body to adapt its metabolism for longer runs.

   ## What can I expect?

+  It's hard to begin with!
 A fasted run longer than 90 minutes is going to make you feel weak if you are not already fat adapted.
 There may be times when you feel like your legs are heavy and you have no energy at all.
 You may experience the "bonk" if you do too much of it too soon.
 This is when your body runs out of glycogen and you are unable to think clearly and struggle to put one foot in front of the other.

   Build up slowly and you will start to feel stronger over these longer durations.

-  Your body will start using more fat for fuel.
+Your body will then start using more fat for fuel.

   You will need to eat less on longer runs and races.